Internet Exchange Point Of Nigeria: History

 The first attempt at an IXP in Nigeria - Ibadan Internet Exchange (Ib-IX) - was in 2003.
-This was a layer-2 infrastructure, precisely, a 24-port 10/100Mbit/s switch and a route server with two Ibadan based ISPs – SKANNET and Steineng Ltd- as members.
-The maximum recorded traffic between these two ISPs was about 1MB.
+This was a layer-2 infrastructure, precisely, a 24-port 10/100 Mbit/s switch and a route server with two Ibadan based ISPs – SKANNET and Steineng Ltd- as members.
+The maximum recorded traffic between these two ISPs was about 1 MB.
 It existed for just about six months but was able to demonstrate to ISPAN members that an IXP was feasible in Nigeria.